aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 !!! note
     This isn't using the same range syntax as EOS for modular or break-out ports.
 For example, on EOS `et1/1-2/4` gives you `et1/1, et1/2, et1/3, et1/4, et2/1, et2/2, et2/3, et2/4` on a fixed switch, but a different result on a modular switch depending on the module types.
 In AVD, the same range would be `et1-2/1-4`.

-#### bgp_encrypt / bgp_decrypt filters
+#### encrypt / decrypt filters

+The `arista.avd.encrypt` and `arista.avd.decrypt` filters are used to encrypt or decrypt supported passwords.
+It takes as input a `type`

+Both take as parameter a value and key

+Supported types:

+- bgp

+##### BGP passwords

-The `arista.avd.bgp_encrypt` and `arista.avd.bgp_decrypt` filters are used to encrypt or decrypt BGP passwords based on the Neighbor IP or the BGP Peer Group Name as is expected in EOS.
+BGP password are encrypted/decrypted based on the Neighbor IP or the BGP Peer Group Name as is expected in EOS.

-An example usage for `arista.avd.bgp_encrypt` filter it ot use it in conjunction with Ansible Vault to be able to load a password and have it encrypted on the fly by AVD in `eos_designs`.
+An example usage for `arista.avd.encrypt` filter for BGP it ot use it in conjunction with Ansible Vault to be able to load a password and have it encrypted on the fly by AVD in `eos_designs`.

 **example:**